 - With your consent

 There are some activities where we process personal information with your consent.
 For example, where we want to send you marketing messages by email, we would ask your permission first and you could opt out at any time.

-- to develop, deliver and maintain relevant and engaging products, services and advertising;
+- to develop, deliver and maintain relevant and engaging products, services and/or advertising;

-- understanding when audiences engage with our clients’ ads;
+- understanding when audiences engage with our Customers’ ads;

-- to build a clearer understanding of who our clients’ audiences are in order to better serve more relevant advertising to those audiences, for the benefit of both individuals and our clients;
+- to build a clearer understanding of who our Customer’s audiences are in order to better serve more relevant advertising to those audiences, for the benefit of both individuals and our Customers;

-- to maximise advertising revenues for publishers and therefore help to maintain a diverse ecosystem of online independent publishers of content for users to enjoy and educate themselves;
+- to maximize advertising revenues for publishers and therefore help to maintain a diverse ecosystem of online independent publishers of content for users to enjoy and educate themselves;

 - to support individual and societal rights to receive information;